myiremark/terraform-aws-web2py-simple-scaling-elb/uptime_calculation.md

 Web2py specific application performance enhancements are documented at web2py.com and include database connection pooling, database connection load balancing, and response caching.

-At an middleware layer, uwsgi and nginx can both be configured further to allow further queuing of requests if necessary
+At an middleware layer, uwsgi and nginx can both be configured further to allow further queuing of requests if necessary.